The Forest City project in Johor, Malaysia has recently garnered significant attention

 The remarks made by the Malaysian Minister of Transport, Loke Siew Fook, have also captured public interest.
 During an interview, he mentioned the need for a reevaluation of the route if the new Kuala Lumpur-Singapore high-speed rail project were to resume.
 He emphasized the importance of incorporating the Forest City Special Financial Zone and the Johor-Singapore Economic Zone into the planning process to ensure sustainable development and synergize with strategic areas for regional growth.

-Additionally, Johor's Chief Minister, Onn Hafiz, revealed that the Johor-Singapore Economic Zone would be closely linked with the Forest City Special Financial Zone.
+Additionally, Johor's Chief Minister, Onn Hafiz, revealed that the JSSEZ would be closely linked with the FCSFZ.
 This decision is expected to bring more investment opportunities, job creation, and development projects to Johor, benefiting both residents and businesses.

 Furthermore, Onn Hafiz mentioned the establishment of the Iskandar Malaysia Facilitation Center, following the suggestion of the Minister of International Trade and Industry, Tengku Zafrul Aziz.
 This center will further facilitate business activities in the Forest City, attracting more investments to Johor.